Winter Weekend Getaway

 Then, visit the 500-acre Washington Crossing Historic Park to see Revolutionary War soldiers’ graves and climb Bowman’s Tower (weather permitting) for a breathtaking view.
 Coming over Presidents Day weekend?
 Celebrate George Washington’s birthday at the park!
 When you’re done eating cake, take a short trip down the road to Crossings Vineyards for a taste of some award-winning wines!

-Grab dinner at the Logan Inn, one of the oldest (and haunted!) continuously operated inns in America.
-End the evening with a show at,” the Bucks County Playhouse.
+Grab dinner at Oldestone, a contemporary steak and seafood restaurant in New Hope.
+End the evening with a show at the Bucks County Playhouse.
 Artists like Liza Minnelli, Grace Kelly, and Dick Van Dyke have all starred on this stage!

 Your trip will not be complete without a little bit of history in Doylestown, hometown to stars like P!nk and Justin Guarini.
-Grab a coffee and a bagel at the Zen Den, or, if you're in the mood for a more sit-down brunch, head to The Hattery Stove & Still.
+Grab a pastry and coffee at Native Cafe, or, if you're in the mood for a more sit-down brunch, head to The Hattery Stove & Still.

 Tour the Mercer Mile of museums dedicated to American archaeologist Henry Chapman Mercer.
-Fonthill Castle, Moravian Pottery & Tile Works and the Mercer Museum.
-Head across the street from the Mercer for the latest exhibit at the James A. Michener Art Museum.
+Fonthill Castle, The Tileworks, Mercer Museum and Michener Art Museum.